Asian Journal of Occupational Therapy

 Article Processing Charge

-If the first author is a JAOT member, the APC is waived.
-If the first author is a non-JAOT member, the APC of 5000 Yen will be applied for all article types.
-Authors of accepted manuscripts will be invoiced for the APC before publication of their manuscript.
+If the first author is a member of JAOT at the time of submission, the Article Processing Charge (APC) is waived.
+If the first author is not a JAOT member, an APC of 5000 Yen per article is charged for all article types.
+Authors of accepted manuscripts will be invoiced for the APC before publication of their article.

 Formatting Guidelines